Tiantsoa79/mem0rize/README.md

 Mem0rize is an application designed to help users memorize French words using mnemonic techniques.
 It generates random words that users can then memorize using various mnemonic methods to facilitate learning.

+## Deployed link

+The Mem0rize application is deployed on [Vercel](https://vercel.com/).
+You can access the deployed version of the application [here](https://mem0rize.vercel.app/).
 ## Installation

 1. Clone the repository to your local machine: